Parents: Follow these tips to keep your family safe while under a “boil water” advisoryPosted: January 19, 2024

-Due to freezing weather, multiple water line breaks and production issues have resulted in a significant loss of pressure in the drinking water system for customers of Memphis Light, Gas and Water (MLGW) in our area.
+Due to freezing weather, multiple water line breaks have resulted in a significant loss of pressure in the drinking water system for customers of Memphis Light, Gas and Water (MLGW) in our area.

-All MLGW customers are asked to boil water before consuming, and the advisory is expected to last at least through Monday, Feb.
-22. This is because the low pressure might allow bacteria, viruses and parasites to enter the drinking water supply.
+All MLGW customers are asked to boil water before consuming, and the advisory is expected to last for the next few days.
+This is because the low pressure might allow bacteria, viruses and parasites to enter the drinking water supply.
 Symptoms from waterborne illness can include nausea, cramps, diarrhea and associated headaches.
 If you or your children experience any of these symptoms, please call your pediatrician or primary care provider.

 While MLGW has issued this advisory as a precautionary measure, it’s important to keep in mind that infants, children, seniors and people with weak immune systems would be the most vulnerable to harmful bacteria.

 If you live in an affected area, please follow these tips to ensure safety for your family:

 - Bring all water to a boil for three (3) minutes, and let it cool before using, or use bottled water.
 Boiled or bottled water should be used for drinking, making ice, brushing teeth, washing dishes, and food preparation.